gtwiggs/daisy-project-template/README.md

 # Daisy Template

-My edition of "blink the LED" to use as a project template.
+An edition of "blink the LED" as a project template.
+Uses an oscillator to flash the LED during audio callback.
 Flashing the LED is trivial functionality, but works as "proof of life" when setting up a new project.

-I have the intent to elaborate on this basic project to include hardware configuration and an _AudioCallback_ loop.
+Consider for future revisions a framework to:

+- Define a board, i.e., the hardware controls attached to the daisy seed.
+- Declare callbacks to process hardware controls.
+- Declare parameters used by the project.

 ## Project Setup